 At Call Investment Refers to investments that can be redeemed within 30 days without penalty.
 Authorised Deposit-taking Institution (ADI) Institutions (banks, building societies and credit unions) that take deposits and are supervised by the Australian Prudential Regulation Authority (APRA).
 CEO Chief Executive Officer - A person who holds an appointment under section 194 of the Local Government Act 2009 .
 This includes a person acting in this position.
 Counterparty The other individual or institution to an agreement or contract.
 Credit Risk The risk that arises through the inability of the counterparty to meet its financial obligations resulting in a financial loss to Council.
 Employee Local government employee: (a) The CEO; or (b) A person holding an appointment under section 196 of the Local Government Act 2009 .
 Financial Institution An authorised deposit-taking institution within the meaning of Section 5 of the Banking Act 1959 (Commonwealth).
-Illiquid Investment Securities or assets that cannot be easily sold or exchanged for cash without a substantial loss in value.
 Interest Rate Risk The risk that Council will suffer financial loss or reduced earnings due to the adverse movements in interest rates.
 Investments Arrangements that are undertaken or acquired with the expectation of achieving a financial return through interest, profit, or capital growth.
 Investment Risk Management Is defined as the management of the liquidity of the Council to ensure that the financial assets are managed in an economic and efficient manner, whilst maximising the return on surplus funds within acceptable levels of risk.

 Liquid Investments Investments that are not publicly traded in sufficient volume to facilitate, under most market conditions, prompt sale without severe market price effect.
 Liquidity Risk The risk that an unforeseen event or miscalculation in the required liquidity level will result in poor interest income earnings.
-Negotiable Certificate of Deposit Certificates of deposit are negotiable bearer debt securities.
-They are issued at a discount to the face value and do not require endorsement when sold.
 Operational Risk Exists where inadequate or inappropriate policies and procedures lead to financial mismanagement or fraud.
 QTC Queensland Treasury Corporation.
 SBFAA Statutory Bodies Financial Arrangements Act 1982.
 SBFAR Statutory Bodies Financial Arrangements Regulation 2019.
 S&P's Standard & Poor's - Company known as the creator of financial market indices, and an issuer of credit ratings for companies and debt obligations.
 Term Deposit An investment where money is placed for a fixed period at a stated rate of interest, which will apply for the durations of the term.
 Treasurer State Treasurer.